-Pinching and zooming allow you to zoom out or in on images or text.
+Pinching and zooming allows you to zoom in or out on images or text.

-- Zoom in or out by placing two fingers together on the TouchPad zone and then moving your fingers apart. - Zoom in by placing two fingers apart on the TouchPad zone and then moving your fingers together.
+- Zoom in by placing two fingers together on the TouchPad zone and then moving your fingers apart. - Zoom out by placing two fingers apart on the TouchPad zone and then moving your fingers together.